Tweaking V Model to Accelerate GMP Automation’s and Address Data Integrity Issues

-A long list of data integrity warnings received by pharma companies have made them train their focus on building and fortifying their tracking mechanisms to prevent things from going wrong.
-One of the solutions is digitization and building a data repository to make it easily available to analyse issues and predict challenges.
+A long list of data integrity warnings received by pharma companies has made them train their focus on building and fortifying their tracking mechanisms to prevent things from going wrong.
+One of the solutions is digitization and building a data repository to make it easily available to analyze issues and predict challenges.

 On the pharma industry front

 Most of the software implementations in the pharma industry will follow this model.
 The success of the V Model is when requirements are well defined with no ambiguity and acceptance criteria well defined.

 In the V Model, there are long cycle times from user requirement specification to user acceptance test and requirements may change in the meantime.
 The modeling of user requirements without seeing a running piece of software is abstract and usually, requirements for modification arise when the final user deals with the running software for the first time.

 The traditional V model software implementation methodologies will not create an interest among the business teams as it takes longer to address a change.
 If any changes happen midway, then the test documents, along with requirement documents, have to be updated.
 The cost of major change/ requirement gaps realized in the OQ stage will turn out to be very expensive and delays the validation process.

 From the past 10 years, regulatory inspections focus more on software and computer system validation.
 Deviations have been cited across all steps of computer validation from writing specification and risk assessment to IQ/OQ/PQ, revalidation, reporting, and change control.